infinityos-dev/InfinityOS-Old/README.md

 >[!IMPORTANT]
 >InfinityOS is still in very early development and is currently not ready for normal usage.

-HInfinityOS is a lightweight easy to use operating made to limit e-waste.
+InfinityOS is a lightweight easy to use operating made to limit e-waste.

 ## Dependencies
 | Name       | Usage            |